tenfef/SlashCSS/docs/content/docs/layout/column.md

 date = "2018-04-11T09:16:45+12:00"
 family = "Layout"
 draft = false
-description = "The basics of using the column component to vertically structure layout."
+description = "The basics of using the column component to structure layout."
 +++

 ### Basic Usage